Cyang18/Distributed-System-Song-Recommended/Code/Soptify_Rec/Readme.md

 # First step:

-This is to Get Your API Working run (main.py):
+This is to Get Your API Working:

-So go to https://developer.spotify.com/ and make/sign-in to your soptify account.
+1. Go to https://developer.spotify.com/ and make/sign-in to your soptify account.

-Head to dashboard.
+2. Head to dashboard.
 On the same web.
 And select create app, once you made a app, just give it a name and description.

-From there, once the project is made, open it, and click the option setting.
+3. From there, once the project is made, open it, and click the option setting.

-After opening setting, find your Client ID and Client Secret ID.
+4. After opening setting, find your Client ID and Client Secret ID.
 Then copy these ID, and place them into .env.

-Run the main.py and get your access token, and make sure to save it.
+5. Run the main.py and get your access token, and make sure to save it.

 # Second Step:

 To test, if the data fetching work run (APIdataTest.py)
+- And placing the assess token, client id, client secret id where they should go in the program.